Securing With Zero Trust

 In the realm of secure communication, RSA tokens play a significant role.
 These tokens generate temporary, one-time codes that users must enter along with their regular passwords.
 This two-factor authentication enhances security by adding an additional layer of verification beyond the standard password.
 The RSA algorithm ensures the secure generation and validation of these tokens, contributing to robust communication security practices.
 Despite these advancements, the looming threat of quantum cryptography has prompted NIST to standardize quantum-safe algorithms, preparing for potential challenges posed by quantum computing in the future.

-Cryptography plays a pivotal role in implementing and enhancing the principles of zero trust in cybersecurity.
+Cryptography plays a pivotal role in implementing and enhancing the principles of zero trust in CyberSecurity.
 Zero trust is a security framework that operates on the assumption that threats can emerge from both external and internal sources.
 It mandates a "never trust, always verify" approach, emphasizing continuous verification of user identity, devices, and applications, irrespective of their location within or outside the network perimeter.

 Here's how cryptography adds value to the zero trust model: